-Reuben (Ngati Kahungunu ki Heretaunga) began studying with the Open Polytechnic in 2015 and is juggling working full-time and raising his young daughter, while pursuing his goal of becoming a professional architectural technician.
+Reuben (Ngati Kahungunu ki Heretaunga) began studying with the Open Polytechnic in 2015 while juggling working full-time and raising his young daughter.

 With his wife and brother also studying online and by distance through Open Polytechnic, Reuben says his family are naturally very understanding and supportive.

-Reuben, who works for an architectural design business in Nelson, says he discovered a passion for drafting after completing his first qualification in visual arts and design.
+Reuben, who is now self-employed and works as a Licensed Building Practitioner in Nelson,says he discovered a passion for drafting after completing his first qualification in visual arts and design.

 “I studied visual arts and design in the Hawke’s Bay, which is where I am originally from,” Reuben says.
 “After I finished studying I worked in a few jobs in the industry and then started using Computer-aided Design (CAD) software and really enjoyed it.”

 After making the decision to study again and pursue his goal Reuben needed to pick a tertiary provider.

 While looking online Reuben came across the Open Polytechnic’s New Zealand Diploma in Architectural Technology, which he could study online and by distance while continuing to work full-time.